 2. This will show the hidden drivers.
 Look out for your WiFi driver.
 Your WiFi driver will have a yellow triangle with its name (as it has no installed driver).

 3. Right Click on the WiFi driver and click on the “Update driver software“.

 3. You will be asked, “How do you want search for the drivers?“.
 Choose the option “Search automatically for updated driver software“.

 4. Wait till Windows searches for a compatible driver for your WiFi driver, downloads it and installs it.
 Close Device Manager window.
 Restart your computer to save the changes.

 Check if you can access any WiFi network.

 Fix 7 – Disable any other WiFi Adapter you are not using

 You can also try disabling the any other WiFi adapter ( suppose you are using an external adapter on your laptop which generally comes with an inbuilt WiFi driver) which you are not using.
 You can disable them by following these steps-

 1. Right-click on the Windows icon on the left-most corner of your screen, and click on “Device Manager“.
 Device Manager utility will open.

-2. Click on the “Network Adapter” and it will expand and show available network adapters.
+2. Click on the “Network Adapter” (Ethernet or other WiFi adapters) and it will expand and show available network adapters.
 Right-click on the network adapters you are not using and click on “Disable device“.